The best and worst U.S. cities for dating - NewsBreak

 (NEXSTAR) – Is your location sabotaging your life love?
 New data indicates many U.S. cities – even some of its biggest – not only have fewer single people but make it harder to date overall.

 Researchers at Sperling’s BestPlaces used several factors (and U.S. Census data) to create the ranking, including percentage of singles ages 18-24, population and number of dating venues per capita (coffee shops, bars, etc).
-Some rankings are surprising: mega metros like Los Angeles, Chicago and San Francisco sit in the middle of the pack, owing to low scores of dating places per capita, in addition to gift-buying trends.Judge who struck down CDC mask mandate was deemed ‘Not Qualified’ by American Bar Association
+Some rankings are surprising: mega metros like Los Angeles, Chicago and San Francisco sit in the middle of the pack, owing to low scores of dating places per capita, in addition to gift-buying trends.15 national parks that are less than 24 hours away from Richmond

 Where does your city rank?
 Here are the top 10 and bottom 10 places to make a love connection.